 Fig. 4.
-Distribution of epileptic seizures according to localization of hematoma
+Distribution of epileptic seizures according to localization of the hematoma

-According to localization lobar ICH was divided into four groups: frontal, temporal, parietal and occipital.
-Statistically significant (for p <0.05), frontal lobar ICH were highly epileptogenic compared to occipital, temporal and parietal ICH.
-The frontal lobar ICH are second in frequency of symptomatic epilepsies (after temporal), but in our study they proved to be highly epileptogenic.
+Lobar ICH according localization was divided into four groups: frontal, temporal, parietal and occipital.
+Statistically significant (for p <0.05), frontal lobar ICH were highly epileptogenic compared with occipital, temporal and parietal ICH.
+The frontal lobar ICH are second in frequency of symptomatic epilepsies (after temporal), but in our study proved highly epileptogenic.
 This probably is due to the extensive cortical involvement of ICH [17,18].
-According to the type of seizure most patients had PSS and PCS.
-The frontal lobe epilepsy, which was predominant in patients with ICH and seizures, was characterized mostly as PSS (without involvement of consciousness and memory) and PCS (stakeholder awareness or memory before, during and after the seizures [19,20].
-In majority of patients we registered seizures in the first 7 days, patients with frontal and parietal localization of the hematoma, with extensive area of bleeding and direct compression cortical involvement.
+Categorizing patients according to the type of seizure most patients had PSS and PCS.
+The frontal lobe epilepsy, which was dominant in patients with ICH and seizures, characterized mostly as a PSS (without involvement of consciousness and memory) and PCS (stakeholder awareness or memory before, during and after the seizures [19,20].
+In most number of patients we registered seizures first 7 days, and patients with frontal and parietal localization of the hematoma, with extensive area of bleeding and direct compression cortical involvement.
 Similar results were registered in previous studies [21,22].

-Our study suggest that large intracerebral hemorrhage, with cortical involvement, is an important factor in the occurrence of seizures, especially in the first days of brain bleeding, but also after 7 days of ICH.
+Our study results suggest that large intracerebral hemorrhage, with cortical involvement, is an important factor in the occurrence of seizures, especially in the first days of brain bleeding, but also after 7 days of ICH.
 Most epileptogenic are frontally and temporally localized brain hematoma.